 “Blending in with the crowd” isn’t that easy technically.
 You can’t just shuffle your parameters and move on: they all have to be both unique and logically corresponding to each other at the same time.

 Anonymous web browser creates a profile completely different from your own, yet as normal as possible to not stand out from the masses.
 In other words, it literally blends you in.
+Many users rely on these technologies to stay anonymous online and avoid tracking.
 Browsers carry this task out with various methods, which is good and bad simultaneously: even the best ultimately have flaws in them, and the most natural browser fingerprint can be finally identified at some point.
+Even advanced browsers must also guard against ip leaks, which can expose user information despite other protections.

 Even the most famous confidential browser Tor is also not a perfect option: most governments and corporations have been well aware of it for years.
 Their systems simply recognize its users as Tor users, meaning they automatically draw attention to whatever they’re doing.
 Still, the anti-detect technology is growing fast and there are no signs for it to decline in the nearest future.